TevynAllen/backend-challenge/README.md

 use the functions of his new PC with an<br>
 80386 processor.
 Development was done on<br>
 MINIX using the GNU C Compiler.<br>

+**Solution**

+The solution uses Scala 3 and the main function is the `separateText` which handles the logic function